Yucatan Adventure: Bringing you information pertaining to the Yucatan and the Mayan World.

 & Maya Holistic Healer at Yaxkin Spa

-Volunteer Social Input: MFIL Fundraising Active Participant
+Volunteer Input: MFIL Fundraising V. Team

-Her Mayan Village: Libre Union, Yucatan, Mexico
+Her Mayan Village: Libre Union, Yucatan,

 A self-motivated indigenous Mayan young mother, Magaly works hard and takes care of her household financial responsibilities with great success.
 She understands the power of faith and the importance of what a loving support can bring to a young soul; thus, she is whole hearty dedicated to her son's welfare and education as much as to improve her own education and professional skills.
-"My life has brought me challenges and opportunities to grow and improve myself, some of them have been hard to bare," she then adds: "I have learned to be strong and to believe in myself; I am blessed with the support and encouragement of those that love me and wish to see me succeed and happy."
+Supporting the Mayan families in Yucatan "My life has brought me challenges and opportunities to grow and improve myself, some of them have been hard to bare," she then adds: "I have learned to be strong and to believe in myself; I am blessed with the support and encouragement of those that love me and wish to see me succeed and happy."
 She tells us that when she started working at Toh Boutique four years ago, she lacked the professional skills and education the job required.
 With a sweet smile she told us: "Thanks to Mrs. Belisa Barbachano's encouragement and support, I have faced many personal and professional challenges with great courage and faith."

 Committed and responsible, she takes great pride in her career achievements and joy in her work as a Mayan Spa Therapist.
 She continues her computer and English classes on Sundays, and assist as a volunteer with Toh Boutique's sales and book-keeping.
 Today, she is a living example of positive action and professional excellence.